 Providence is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 189,563 people and 42 associated neighborhoods, Providence is the largest community in Rhode Island.
-Much of the housing stock in Providence was built prior to World War II, making it one of the older and more historic cities in the country.
+Providence has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Providence has more people living here who work in computers and math than 95% of the places in the US.